 The parental controls are a real blessing in this house.
 My pet peeve with our Echo Dot is when Syd asks for “Tomorrow” from the Annie Musical, and Eminem blasts out in all his sweary glory.
 Being able to quickly and easily block all music with explicit content is a huge plus in my book!

 Pre babies, I loved a good karaoke session.
 I’m no singer, but I can scream to the words louder than anyone else I know.
-I was super excited to find Roxi isn’t just full of the likes of “I will survive” by Gloria Gaynor.
-There’s plenty of Rock Music in there as well as some Disney tracks for the kids – perfect for a harmonious Father’s Day!
-I won’t inflict my screeching on you, but this video shows how it works!
+Firstly, I was super excited to find Roxi isn’t just full of the likes of “I will survive” by Gloria Gaynor.
+Secondly, there’s plenty of Rock Music in there as well as some Disney tracks for the kids… Perfect for a harmonious Father’s Day!
+Thirdly, I won’t inflict my screeching on you, but this video shows how it works!

 Roxi comes with 1 year’s unlimited access to the Music Library.
 After a year, you pay £52 for another year’s access.
 (Much cheaper than Amazon Music or Apple Music).
 There’s all kinds of genres, plus extra features including ambient soundscapes, ideal for use when doing yoga, revision or soothing the baby to sleep!
 There’s also access to tens of thousands of radio shows on Roxi – definitely enough to keep the kids AND Dad happy this Father’s Day!

-The guys over at ao.com sent us our Roxi so we could give it a whirl and share it before Father’s Day – I hope this post has been useful!
+The guys over at ao.com sent us our Roxi so we could give it a whirl and share it before Father’s Day.
+I hope this post has been useful!
 Finally, why not check out my other reviews!